• Skip to primary navigation

 pouring salsa in a jar with a ladle

-1. Prepare the vegetables.
-Coarsely chop tomatoes, dice peppers, onion, chipotles and garlic.
+1. Prepare - coarsely chop tomatoes, dice peppers, onion, chipotles and garlic.

-2. In a large non-aluminum stock pot, combine all the ingredients except the cilantro.
+2. Mix - in a large non-aluminum stock pot, combine all the ingredients except the cilantro.

-3. Over medium-high heat, bring to a boil then reduce to simmer for about 1-½ to 2 hours.
+3. Simmer - over medium-high heat, bring to a boil then reduce to simmer for about 1-½ to 2 hours.

-4. Add the cilantro and cook for 5 minutes.
+4. Herbs - add the cilantro and cook for 5 minutes.

-5. Sterilize jars and carefully fill them with salsa.
+5. Fill - sterilize jars and carefully fill them with salsa.

 Canning is the best way to preserve your salsa, but it can be tricky.
 Even the most seasoned cook can have canning fails.
 Here are some recommendations.